 Visually-forward platforms will continue to be trendy now and in the future.

 From entertainment to communication, people are going all-in on the power of dynamic or interactive imagery.

 Among the next generation of soon-to-be-adults, visual social media reigns supreme.

-Instagram, YouTube, and Snapchat are the most popular platforms where teens hang out, according to Pew Research.
+Instagram, TikTok, and Snapchat are the most popular platforms where teens hang out.

 For adults, YouTube is the most-used platform, topping even Facebook.

-To this end, visuals in content are going to get more interesting in 2020.
+To this end, visuals in content are only going to get more interesting and appealing to users.